-See Meretoja’s discussion of ‘perspective-taking’ and ‘perspective-awareness’ in The Ethics of Storytelling, pp. 12532.
+See Meretoja’s discussion of ‘perspective-taking’ and ‘perspective-awareness’ in The Ethics of Storytelling, pp. 125–32.

 In his commentary of Maurice Blanchot’s L’Instant de ma mort, Jacques Derrida describes ‘une mort qui eut lieu sans avoir lieu’ (Demeure.
-(Paris: Galilée, 1998), p.
-64 translated into English as ‘the unexperienced experience of death’ Demeure, Fiction and Testimony, trans. by Elizabeth Rottenberg (Stanford: Stanford University Press, 2000), p.
+Maurice Blanchot (Paris: Galilée, 1998), p.
+64; translated into English as ‘the unexperienced experience of death’ in Demeure, Fiction and Testimony, trans. by Elizabeth Rottenberg (Stanford: Stanford University Press, 2000), p.
 67).
 Blanchot was about to die, the moment of death was upon him, and yet he survived.
 This moment of not-quite-death split the present into a past that never took place and a future that had not yet arrived.